Libya election body rejects Kadhafi son's presidential bid

 In a rare interview, Seif said he wanted to "restore the lost unity" of Libya after a decade of chaos.

-Libya's electoral commission said Tuesday that a total of 98 candidates, including two women, had registered to run in the presidential election scheduled for December 24.
+Until the interview, Seif al-Islam had not been seen or heard from since June 2014, when he appeared via video link from Zintan in the west of the country, during his trial by the Tripoli court.

-The polls come as Libya seeks to turn a page on a decade of violence that has rocked the oil-rich nation since a NATO-backed uprising toppled and killed Kadhafi in 2011.
+Libya's electoral commission said Tuesday that 98 candidates, including two women, had registered to run in the presidential election.

 © 2021 AFP